 How to Boost Profit Margin and Maximize Earning Potential in Auto Repair

 Your service calendar is booked and wrenches are turning, but month after month you continue to miss your revenue goals.
 You’re not alone.
-From incorrect labor costs to an abundance of low-margin parts, there are a myriad of issues that repair shops must address to get out of the black and into the green.
+From incorrect labor costs to an abundance of low-margin parts, there are a myriad of issues that repair shops must address to get out of the red and into the black.

 To make your repair business more profitable, it’s imperative you deploy matrix pricing for parts.
 Firstly, let’s clear up a common misconception.
 Profit margins are not the same as a markup.
 A markup is the percentage, or multiplier, applied above your cost.
 Markup percentage is the difference between the shop cost and the list price.
 Margin, on the other hand, is the gross percentage difference between the selling price and the profit.
 Here’s an example.